Consolidating SAP Licenses Across Multiple Systems Globally

 9. Align Contracts with Consolidation Goals:

-If you have proven you only need X unique users, resist sales pressure to buy more “just in case” for each system – demonstrate that you have a process to manage licenses dynamically.
+If you have proven that you only need X unique users, resist sales pressure to buy more “just in case” for each system – demonstrate that you have a process in place to manage licenses dynamically.

 Also, consider negotiating buffer clauses (e.g., allow 5% over-usage temporarily without penalty) if your consolidated count fluctuates seasonally.
-The more SAP sees that your licensing house is in order, the more likely they might offer flexible terms since you can verify exactly what you need.
+The more SAP sees that your licensing is in order, the more likely they are to offer flexible terms, as you can verify exactly what you need.

 10. Prepare for Audits and True-Ups Proactively: